ouspg/CryptoCourse/Week1Exercises/README.md

 This week’s exercises focus on classical ciphers and randomness.

-Theory of the exercises are based mainly on the book [Serious Cryptography](https://nostarch.com/seriouscrypto)
+Theory of the exercises are based mainly on the book [Serious Cryptography](https://nostarch.com/seriouscrypto).
+It is available in the library of the University of Oulu in digital format.

-Pages *1-38* are relevant for this exercise and might good to read beforehand.
+*Pages 1-38* are relevant for this exercise and might be good to read beforehand.

 ## Environment